jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 ### Alchemy
 Bluefire knows some alchemy, which he can use to brew potions that might be useful in certain cases.

+## Weaknesses
+Bluefire is weak against water (and ice) and light magic.

 ## History
 A long time ago, one of Bluefire's ancestors became a servant of the darkness to protect his beloved ones from them in return for what he did to save the land and the people he held dear to his heart.